respondiv/Set-up-Linux-Server-with-easy-engine/2-Update-Linux-Set-Swap.md

 #### All of these commands has to be performed into SSH terminal

-###### Login to the terminal using root access or with the user account with SUDO permission
+Login to the terminal using root access or with the user account with SUDO permission

-First we need to Update Linux, run this command
+**First we need to Update Linux, run this command**

 `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`

-We will install zip for future use
+**We will install zip for future use**

 `sudo apt-get install zip`

-###### EasyEngine, which we will install and configure later will automatically add 1 GB SWAP if you have system RAM less than 1 GB.
+EasyEngine, which we will install and configure later will automatically add 1 GB SWAP if you have system RAM less than 1 GB.
 You need to create a SWAP if you have 1GB or more RAM.
 The SWAP size is generally preferred to be double the size of your RAM

-Allocate a swap space, this 2 GB is for 1 GB of System RAM
+**Allocate a swap space, this 2 GB is for 1 GB of System RAM**

 `sudo fallocate -l 2G /ee-swapfile`

-secure the swap Space
+**Secure the swap Space**

 `sudo chmod 600 /ee-swapfile`

-Check the SWAP Space whether it has required permission
+**Check the SWAP Space whether it has required permission**

 `sudo ls -lh /ee-swapfile`

-Create a SWAP Space
+**Create a SWAP Space**

 `sudo mkswap /ee-swapfile`

-Enable SWAP Space
+**Enable SWAP Space**

 `sudo swapon /ee-swapfile`

-Check Your SWAP
+**Check Your SWAP**

 ```
 sudo swapon -s
 sudo free -m
 ```

-To make SWAP Permanent, open the `/etc/fstab` file with nano editor
+**To make SWAP Permanent, open the `/etc/fstab` file with nano editor**

 `sudo nano /etc/fstab`